ENZO-TSC is a Trading System Client for cryptocurrencies, based on proprietary technology by NEWTYPE K.K.

 The charts above show the Profit & Loss of each position on a time-scale spanning for one year per chart.

 A view of P&L of Positions in the frequency-domain can better demonstrate the effect of the risk management that is in place.
-It also reveals the approach of the model, that is closer to trend-trading than scalping, for example.

 The chart above shows Profit & Loss on a frequency-scale, positions are binned in clusters of 1%.

 The chart in frequency-domain shows a typical normal distribution truncated on the left side.
 This is the effect of the maximum risk-per-trade setup.